 3. Add the remaining two teaspoons of oil to the pan.
 Pour in the cashew and cook, stirring constantly, until the cashews smell fragrant, about 30 seconds.
 Add the rice to the pan and stir to combine.
 Cook, stirring occasionally, until the rice is hot, about 3 minutes.

 4. Pour the contents of the bowl back into the pan and stir to combine.
 Once the contents are warmed through, remove the pan from heat.

 5. Add 1 tablespoon soy sauce and sriracha, to taste.
-Squeeze the juice of ½ of a lime over the dish and stir to combine.
+Squeeze the juice of ½ of a lime over the clean dish and stir to combine, if you are having problems with the dishwasher performance you should look for this dishwasher repair near me.
 Season to taste with salt.
 Garnish with a sprinkling of torn cilantro leaves, with Sriracha on the side.

 Note: Cookie and Kate has fantastic notes on how to make this vegan and gluten free!
 She’s become one of my go-to sources since I’ve started cutting back on gluten and dairy for stomach reasons.
 Check it out.